-In 235 BC Hamilcar Barca, father of Hannibal, built the settlement Akra Leuka here to consolidate
+In 235 BC Hamilcar Barca, father of Hannibal, built here the settlement Akra

-the Punic hold over Spain, but made the mistake to get killed in battle.
+Leuka to consolidate the Punic hold over Spain, but made the mistake to get himself killed in an obscure battle.